 1. Exemption

-Once the right-of-way for the natural gas pipeline lateral and the specific site for the metering station have been selected, the Licensee shall determine, in consultation with the County and EPC, whether construction of the pipeline or the metering station will adversely impact any environmentally sensitive area, as defined in Division 7.3 of the Hillsborough County Land Development Code (including wetlands pursuant to Chapter 1-11, Rules of the EPC).
+Once the Right-of-Way for the natural gas pipeline lateral and the specific site for the metering station have been selected, the Licensee shall determine, in consultation with the County and EPC, whether construction of the pipeline or the metering station will adversely impact any environmentally sensitive area, as defined in Division 7.3 of the Hillsborough County Land Development Code (including Wetlands pursuant to Chapter 1-11, Rules of the EPC).
 In the event the Licensee so determines, and the County and EPC concur, that pipeline or metering station construction will not adversely impact an environmentally sensitive area, that facility shall be exempt from land alteration review as provided in Section 3.5.1.3.3.(7) of the Hillsborough County Land Development Code.
 Pipeline crossings of environmentally sensitive areas accomplished by drilling or boring underneath the surface, such that the land surface or bottom of inundated portions of the environmentally sensitive area is not disturbed, shall not constitute an adverse impact to the environmentally sensitive area.
-For purposes of verification that environmentally sensitive areas will not be adversely impacted, the Licensee shall submit aerial photographs (at scale of l'' = 400' or greater) of the pipeline right-of-way and metering station site showing the locations of proposed uses of drilling or boring construction techniques to the Hillsborough County Administrator and the Executive Director of EPC.
+For purposes of verification that environmentally sensitive areas will not be adversely impacted, the Licensee shall submit aerial photographs (at scale of l'' = 400' or greater) of the pipeline Right-of-Way and metering station site showing the locations of proposed uses of drilling or boring construction techniques to the Hillsborough County Administrator and the Executive Director of EPC.

 2. Tree Replacement

-Even if the pipeline or metering station is determined exempt from land alteration review as provided in Section 3.5.1.3.3.7 of the Hillsborough County Land Development Code, the Licensee shall be required to comply with Section 3.5.3.3.5, requiring replacement of 50 percent of the total DBH of any tree having a DBH of 24 inches or greater or any clump of trees, as defined in Section 7.3, that is to be removed from the metering station site or the pipeline right-of-way.
+Even if the pipeline or metering station is determined exempt from land alteration review as provided in Section 3.5.1.3.3.7 of the Hillsborough County Land Development Code, the Licensee shall be required to comply with Section 3.5.3.3.5, requiring replacement of 50 percent of the total DBH of any tree having a DBH of 24 inches or greater or any clump of trees, as defined in Section 7.3, that is to be removed from the metering station site or the pipeline Right-of-Way.
 A tree survey shall be conducted in accordance with Section 3.5.2.2.17.5 of the Hillsborough County Land Development Code, except that it shall only identify those trees requiring replacement under this Condition.
-The survey shall be accomplished in conjunction with the ecological survey provided for in Section B.IX.D.
-[Ecological Survey] and shall be limited to the area where the pipeline right-of-way crosses Sections 5, 8 and 9 of Township 31S, Range 22E.
-As provided in Section 3.5.3.3.5 of the Hillsborough County Land Development Code, "total DBH removed" shall be the sum of the DBH's of all trees being removed from the metering station site or pipeline right-of-way that require replacement.
+The survey shall be accomplished in conjunction with the ecological survey provided for in paragraph D. [Ecological Survey] and shall be limited to the area where the pipeline Right-of-Way crosses Sections 5, 8 and 9 of Township 31S, Range 22E.
+As provided in Section 3.5.3.3.5 of the Hillsborough County Land Development Code, "total DBH removed" shall be the sum of the DBH's of all trees being removed from the metering station site or pipeline Right-of-Way that require replacement.
 DBH shall mean Diameter at Breast Height, as defined in Section 7.3 of the Hillsborough County Land Development Code.
-Replacement of trees in accordance with this Condition may occur off-site or outside the pipeline right-of-way and shall be accomplished in accordance with Sections 3.5.3.3.6 through 3.5 3.3.10 dealing with replacing, relocating, planting and transplanting of trees.
+Replacement of trees in accordance with this Condition may occur offsite or outside the pipeline Right-of-Way and shall be accomplished in accordance with Sections 3.5.3.3.6 through 3.5 3.3.10 dealing with replacing, relocating, planting and transplanting of trees.
 As provided in Section 3.5.4 of the Hillsborough County Land Development Code, the Licensee may contribute money, as approved by the County under generally applicable criteria, to the Environmental Restoration Fund in lieu of or as part of the tree replacement requirements of this Condition.

 3. Information Submittal for Land Alteration Review